How to Group Tabs Under a Master Tab in Excel (2 Ways)

 inserting hyperlink in a cell

-Click on the image to get a detailed view.
+Click on the image for a detailed view.

-You can see that the selected cell contains a hyperlink to the sales record tab of that employee.
+The selected cell now contains a hyperlink to the sales record tab of that employee.
 Also, the hyperlinked text is underlined and blue-colored, which makes it easier to differentiate from other texts.

 hyperlink inserted into the selected cell